anthillsocial/WiFungi/README.md

 Wi-Fungi
 =======

-Android app (with supporting PHP) that transmits and receive sensor and audio data between mobile devices.
+Android app (with supporting PHP) that transmits and receives sensor and audio data between mobile devices.

     **Permissions**
     This file is part of the "Wi-Fungi" project.